mendix/docs/content/refguide/sap/sap-odata-connector.md

 * **true** - (default) the parameters will be sent as part of the HTTP GET or POST instruction
 * **false** - the parameters will be sent in the HTTP body after the HTTP headers

-For example: in the CRM_TASK SAP OData service data model there is a function called TaskFollowUpTransTypes.
+For example: in the CRM_TASK SAP service domain model there is a function called TaskFollowUpTransTypes.
 This has an associated entity, TaskFollowUpTransTypesParameters, which is a specialization of the SAP OData Connector entity FunctionParameters.
 This function parameter entity indicates that you need to supply an odata_Guid and a TransactionType.

 ![](attachments/sap-odata-connector/functionsandfunctionparameters-sapodataconnector.png)